What Major is Sports Medicine?

 Popular Career Options

-Students who have completed a sports medicine associate's degree program are typically trained for assistant or entry-level leadership positions.
-Those with a bachelor's degree are prepared for careers as athletic trainers and other sports medicine-related professions (some may require additional education).
-Popular career options include:
+Students who have completed a sports medicine associate's degree program are typically trained for assistant or entry-level positions.
+Those with a bachelor's degree are prepared for careers as athletic trainers and other sports medicine-related professions, though some careers require additional education.
+Popular career options include the following:

-Graduates of an A.S. in sports medicine program typically pursue certification as personal trainers or fitness instructors, such as the National Fitness Certification.
-Students may also be able to transfer their coursework to a baccalaureate sports medicine program.
-Bachelor's degree graduates may choose to pursue further training through a medical school or master's degree in the field.
-Programs may also prepare students for careers in advanced sports medicine, such as a medical practitioner.
+Graduates of an associate's in sports medicine program can pursue certification as personal trainers or fitness instructors, such as the National Fitness Certification.
+Students may also be able to transfer their coursework and take additional courses to earn a bachelor's degree in sports medicine.
+Bachelor's degree graduates may choose to pursue further training through a master's or professional degree in a related field, such as physical therapy or nutrition.
+Bachelor's degree programs may also prepare students for medical school, where they can pursue an advanced sports medicine career, such as a sports medicine physician.

-Prospective students looking to study a sports medicine undergraduate program can choose from an associate's or bachelor's degree level program.
-Common courses cover everything from kinesiology to nutrition and prepare a student for a career in the sports and fitness industries.
+Prospective students looking to study sports medicine in an undergraduate program can choose from an associate's or bachelor's degree program.
+Common courses cover topics from kinesiology to nutrition and prepare a student for entry-level careers or further education in the sports and fitness fields.